-On this ground alone, so aptly articulated by Joya, the criminalisation must be tackled.
+On this ground alone, so aptly articulated by Joya, criminalisation must be tackled.

-Also, the impact of criminalisation is seen not only in the number of prosecutions and the convictions that follow (Goodman 2001).
-They may well be none.
-The impact of the criminalisation can be assessed in so many other areas.
-For example, the attempt to use it in cases of consensual relationships such as Shahzina-Shumail, or in FIRs as in the case of Rani and Malik Iqbal; or the threat to use it for extracting money or to force sex, or the mere perception of criminality as in the case of a newspaper refusing to publish EQUAL GROUND's advertisement.
+Also, the impact of criminalisation is not limited to the number of prosecutions and convictions that follow (Goodman 2001).
+There may well be none.
+The impact of criminalisation can be assessed in so many other areas.
+For example, the attempt to use it in cases of consensual relationships (such as Shahzina-Shumail), or in FIRs (as in the case of Rani and Malik Iqbal), or the threat to use it for extracting money or to force sex, or the mere perception of criminality, as in the case of a newspaper refusing to publish EQUAL GROUND's advertisement.

-There are cases from other jurisdictions that have challenged the criminalisation successfully even though it was not being used.
-For example, Norris complained to the European Court of Human Rights about a law that criminalised male homosexual activity (Norris v.
+Cases from other jurisdictions have challenged criminalisation successfully, even when it was not being used.
+For example, Norris complained to the

+European Court of Human Rights about a law that criminalised male homosexual activity (Norris v.
 Ireland 1988).
-According to him he was liable under the law for his homosexual conduct, and that he suffered, and continued to suffer, unjustified interference with his right to respect for private life.
-The court held that the law indeed interfered with Norris' right under Article 8 of the European Convention on Human Rights.
+According to him, since he was liable under the law for his homosexual conduct, he suffered, and continued to suffer, unjustified interference with his right to respect in his private life.
+The court held that the law indeed interfered with Norris's right under Article 8 of the European Convention on Human Rights.
 The decision of the court effectively expanded the definition of 'victim' - Norris had not been subjected to a police investigation and yet his case was admitted.

-Another case that challenged the criminalisation in the European Court came a few years after (Modinos v.
+Another case that challenged criminalisation in the European Court followed a few years later (Modinos v.
 Cyprus 1993).
-As in South Asia, the criminalisation in Cyprus was framed during the country's colonial occupation and hence predated the Constitution of Cyprus.
+As in South Asia, criminalisation in Cyprus was framed during the country's colonial occupation and hence predated the Constitution of Cyprus.
 Modinos complained that 'the prohibition on male homosexual activity constituted a continuing interference with his right to respect for private life'.
-Like Norris, Modinos was never subjected to any police investigation.
-And further the attorney general of Cyprus had declared an explicit policy not to initiate prosecution.
-The court held that the policy of non-prosecution provided no guarantee that action will not be taken by a future attorney general.
-Therefore the criminalisation continuously and directly affected the private life of Modinos.
+Like Norris, Modinos was never subjected to any police investigation and, further, the Attorney General of Cyprus had declared an explicit policy not to initiate prosecution.
+The Court held that the policy of non-prosecution provided no guarantee that action would not be taken by a future attorney general.
+Therefore, criminalisation continuously and directly affected the private life of Modinos.